Quick Answer

 2. Find Your Unique Colour Palette

-Remember, fashion comes in various colours, but not every hue complements your natural colour.
+Remember, the garments that compose your outfits come in various colours, and you must ensure that each hue complements your natural colour.

 3. Find Your Ideal Fashion Style